 As a first time mortgage applicant, odds are that you are feeling a little bit baffled by all the new information you have been receiving.
 You might be having trouble understanding exactly what you are getting into, let alone knowing what kind of adjustments you can make both now and in the future that will save you money on this big purchase.

 Well, those adjustments are what this section is for.
 There are several ways in which you can plan for long term advantages within your mortgages, from paying less money to decreasing the amount of interest the financial institutions gain from you in the long run.
-There are literally hundreds of ways of getting you into that condo for sale in Scarborough or Meadowvale home.
+There are literally hundreds of ways of getting you into that condo or home.
 This section will explore as many of those ways as possible, in the form of tips.

 In this section, we will also take a look at information that could possibly have been included in one of our other pages, but where not enough there for a whole article.
 That, of course, is the nature of the tip; a quick fact that can help out.
 Moreover, the tips we include in this section probably don't fit in our other areas, which tend to be more about the nuts and bolts of mortgage features rather than ways in which you can save money in the long run.
 This section might have some tips you'll here at the bank or from your Toronto estate agent, but wouldn't it be nice to have an extra resource?